 - It presents a new framework and methodology for quantifying the effects of DoS attacks.
 We are not familiar with any previously suggested metrics for DoS-resistance nor with previous attempts to quantify the effect of DoS attacks on a system. - It uses the new methodology to conduct the first systematic study of the impact of DoS attacks on multicast protocols.
-This study exposes vulnerabilities in traditional fault-tolerant protocols, showing that robustness, although necessary, is not sufficient for DoS-mitigation. - It presents Drum, a simple gossip-based multicast protocol that eliminates such vulnerabilities.
-We believe that the ideas used in Drum can serve to mitigate the effects of DoS attacks on other protocols as well. - It provides closed-form asymptotic analyses as well as simulations and measurements of gossip-based multicast protocols under DoS attacks varying in strength and extent.
+This study exposes vulnerabilities in traditional gossip-based protocols. - It presents Drum, a simple gossip-based multicast protocol that eliminates such vulnerabilities.
+We believe that the ideas used in Drum can serve to mitigate the effect of DoS attacks on other protocols as well. - It provides closed-form asymptotic analysis as well as simulations and measurements of gossip-based multicast protocols under DoS attacks varying in strength and extent.

-This paper proceeds as follows: Section II gives background and related work.
-Section III presents the system model.
-Section IV describes Drum.
-Section V presents our evaluation methodology and considered attack models.
-The following three sections evaluate Drum and compare it to traditional gossip-based protocols using various tools: Section VI gives closed-form asymptotic latency bounds; Section VII provides a thorough evaluation using simulations; and Section VIII presents latency and throughput measurements.
-Section IX evaluates the usefulness of two specific DoS-mitigation techniques used in Drum.
-Section X concludes.
-The appendices contain some derivations for the analysis.
+This paper proceeds as follows: Section 2 gives background on gossip-based multicast and related work.
+Section 3 presents the system model.
+Section 4 describes Drum.
+Section 5 presents our evaluation methodology and considered attack models.
+The following three sections evaluate Drum and compare it to traditional gossip-based protocols using various tools: Section 6 gives closed-form asymptotic latency bounds; Section 7 provides a thorough evaluation using simulations; and Section 8 presents actual latency and throughput measurements.
+Section 9 evaluates the usefulness of other DoS-mitigation techniques used in Drum.
+Section 10 overviews a dynamic membership protocol that can be used along with Drum.
+Section 11 concludes.
+Appendix A contains some derivations for the asymptotic analysis.
+Appendix C provides detailed numerical analysis and compares it with the simulation results.